How will paid advertising evolve?

 For small businesses, paid advertising through social media channels will likely increase, as the existing organic reach of social media is super low (<2% of followers can see a Facebook page’s content).
 Thus, more small companies will realise the need to invest more in paid-boosted posts, or social media ads on Facebook, Instagram, LinkedIn, etc.

 As for PPC advertising, it will likely continue to increase slowly as usual, as keyword-based search is still one of the fastest ways to get people to someone’s website.
-Yet, in 2020, we’ll also see a shift of some companies spending more in SEO, as content marketing becomes an even greater tool for not only short-term results (paid ads), but for a long-term strategy to rank higher.
+Yet, we'll also see a shift of some companies spending more on SEO, as content marketing becomes an even greater tool not only for short-term results (paid ads) but also for a long-term strategy to rank higher.

 Implementation: